Apache Kafka: Part 1 - Why Event Streaming Matters

 Not a Simple Queue: Kafka is often mistaken for a queue like RabbitMQ.
 While it can handle similar workloads, Kafka emphasizes message replay and ordering over transient queue functionality.

-Not Plug-and-Play: Setting up and managing Kafka requires significant expertise.
-It’s overkill for small-scale projects or when simpler solutions like Redis suffice.
+Not Plug and Play: Setting up and managing Kafka requires significant expertise.
+It’s overkill for small scale projects or when simpler solutions like Redis suffice.

 Not Low Maintenance: Kafka requires careful planning around partitioning, replication, monitoring, and scaling.
 It demands dedicated effort to maintain performance and reliability.